 Information security attacks

 This is a branch term referring to any malicious attacks on software.
-In 2016, hacker phishing attacks rose by 38% on the previous year, which shows the rising danger of the digital age.
+In 2016, hacker phishing attacks rose by 38% on the previous year, which shows the rising danger of the digital age, this is particularly true among senior citizens.
+Seniors’ online safety should be part of the strategies to counter cyber attacks.
 As more and more people become comfortable with and trained in technological developments, keeping your guard up and ensuring software parameters are properly installed is an integral part of the development process.

 Although it can be a bit pricey, to decrease chances of downloading software with a nasty bug inside buy straight from well known brands that have plenty of previous use.
 When using less well known brands, look around on web boards for user testimonials or to compare the best software.
 This works well for editing and creative programs such as photoshop and its alternatives.

 We can learn how to navigate 2017 when online by looking at statistics of previous years.
 In 2016, there was over a 50% increase in use of detection tools for the personal and business industries.
 Using detection software is incredibly important as it allows a user to monitor and scan for any malware on a PC or company system.

 Many data protection sources are available online and in the shops, offering trial runs and contracts of usually 1 month, 6 months, or 12 months.
 This will allow you to find out which firewall is most customisable and suits your needs.